-Once admitted to the MSW program, students are assigned to an academic advisor who is a faculty member.
+Once admitted to the MSW program, students are assigned a faculty member as their academic advisor.
 Advisement in the MSW program occurs at two levels.
 Academic advisement facilitates the student staying in the academic sequence and professional advisement looks at the goodness of fit between a student and the profession of social work.
 The developmental approach to advisement taken by the program suggests that the major objective should be student growth.
 This includes assisting students in self-understanding and self-acceptance; considering both their life and career goals; and developing an educational plan.
 For any concerns or questions related to courses, the instructor should be the first point of contact.
-Other questions and concerns should be directed to the assigned Faculty Advisor.
+Other questions and concerns should be directed to the assigned faculty advisor.